The Graduate Program

 Early Modern Europe, 1350-1750

 Languages: Students are required to pass language examinations in French and German before taking the oral exam.
-Other languages relevant to their research may in some cases be substituted for either French or German (with approval of their advisor).
+Other languages relevant to their research may in some cases be substituted for either French or German (with the approval of their advisor).

 Orals: Students normally take the oral exams by the end of the sixth term; they are encouraged to take the exam as early as possible during the third year.
 Students must have completed their language requirements prior to sitting the Orals exams.
-Orals fields in Early Modern European history vary considerably depending on the area of concentration, and will be decided upon in consultation with the student’s advisor.
+Oral fields in Early Modern European history vary considerably depending on the area of concentration and will be decided upon in consultation with the student’s advisor.
 If a student fails any of the exam fields, at least two of the original Orals committee must convene for the re-examination.

 Advanced Standing: Students with advanced standing are not required to take the second year of coursework, although they still must complete two terms of research courses and may wish to continue coursework beyond the first year.
 Although the sixth-term deadline noted above for orals coincides with the GSAS deadline for the M.Phil. for students with advanced standing, such students should discuss with their advisors an accelerated schedule for orals and the prospectus defense.